TechAngelX/Celeste-AI-Agent/README.md

 cat > README.md << 'EOF'
 # Introducing Céleste.
 The AI Shopping Assistant

 An intelligent shopping assistant AI chatbot built for the **GKE Turns 10 Hackathon**.
-Céleste is an AI-powered microservice that enhances the Google Online Boutique demo application with conversational shopping assistance using Google Gemini AI.
+Céleste is an enhanced agentic AI-powered microservice that enhances the Google Online Boutique demo application with conversational shopping assistance using Google Gemini AI.

 ## Hackathon Challenge